drduh/macOS-Security-and-Privacy-Guide/README.md

 The simplest way is to boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by holding `Command` and `R` keys at boot.
 A system image can be downloaded and applied directly from Apple.
 However, this way exposes the computer's serial number and other identifying information to Apple over plain **HTTP**.

-Another way is to download El Capitan build version `15A284` from the [App Store](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117) or some other place and create a custom, installable system image.
+Another way is to download **OS X El Capitan 10.11.1** from the [App Store](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117) or some other place and create a custom, installable system image.

 The application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy.